zer0int/Long-CLIP/README.md

 ### 1. ft-A-clip-interrogator-csv-to-json-labels.py
 - Converts a "desc.csv" from [CLIP Interrogator](https://github.com/pharmapsychotic/clip-interrogator) to dataset labels .json.
-- Example: ft-X-example-my-dataset-labels.json is the expected format for my fine-tuning script; if you have a different format - e.g. single text files next to images - explain that to GPT-4, Claude 3, or any other AI assistant + "and I need to convert them to be labels in a single .json file that should look like so:" <copy-paste the content of ft-X-example-my-dataset-labels.json into prompt as a one-shot example>.
+- Example: ft-X-example-my-dataset-labels.json is the expected format for my fine-tuning script; if you have a different format - e.g. single text files next to images - explain that to GPT-4, Claude 3, or any other AI assistant + "and I need to convert them to be labels in a single .json file that should look like so:" *copy-paste the content of ft-X-example-my-dataset-labels.json into prompt as a one-shot example*
 - If you load your dataset: dataset1 = ImageTextDataset("path/to/image/folder", "path/to/my-text-labels.json", transform=preprocess), and inside the .json images are: "subpath/to/0001.jpg" -> then the script dataloader will look for the image in "path/to/image/folder/subpath/to/0001.jpg".

 ### 2. ft-A-augment-data-color-jitter.py